Tool | September 2014

 6.25% (nonprepared food and prescription and nonprescription drugs are exempt).
 Local option taxes can raise the rate to 8.25%.

 Income Tax Range

 Retirement income is not taxed.

 To qualify for the $15,000 mandatory school district homestead exemption, the home must be the principal residence of the filer on January 1 of the tax year.
-Also, each local taxing unit has the option to offer a separate exemption of up to 20% of the total value, if it is adopted by the governing body of the taxing unit before July 1.
+Also, each local taxing unit has the option to offer a separate exemption of up to 20% of the total value.

 Tax breaks for seniors: If you are age 65 or older, or disabled, you qualify for the homestead exemption as soon as you turn 65; you need not own your home on January 1, but the home must be your principal residence.
 For homeowners who are 65 and older or who are disabled, $10,000 (in addition to the regular $15,000 homestead exemption) of the property's assessed value is exempt from school taxes.
 Other taxing units may offer an exemption of at least $3,000 to homeowners who are age 65 or older or who are disabled (at the taxing unit’s discretion or as a result of a voter petition).